 - “The pesticide paradox”: continuing to run the same tests won’t find new bugs.

 - Testing is context-dependent.
 Do you need more testing on security, user experience, etc.?

 - Software with no known errors is not necessarily ready to be shipped.
 Does it match user expectations?

 Five fundamental test activities and tasks from planning to test closure

 - Test closure.

-Running the tests again after they fail and the bugs have been in theory fixed.
+Rerunning the tests after they fail and the bugs have been, in theory, fixed.